Top 5 This Week

 What is the Barossa Valley and why is it Australia’s most famous wine region?

-The Barossa Valley, 60km north of Adelaide, is Australia’s most celebrated wine region — 14,000 hectares of vineyards producing Shiraz, Grenache, Riesling, and Semillon from vines that in many cases date to the 1840s and 1850s, making them among the oldest continuously producing vines in the world.
-The region’s character is inseparable from the Lutheran heritage of its German and Silesian settlers, who arrived in the 1840s fleeing religious persecution — the stone churches, German place names, and traditional smallgoods production (mettwurst, bratwurst) give the Barossa a cultural distinctiveness unlike any other Australian wine region.
-The world’s most sought-after Australian wine — Penfolds Grange — is produced here, as is Henschke Hill of Grace, from a single vineyard of 160-year-old Eden Valley Shiraz vines.
+The Barossa Valley, 60km northeast of Adelaide, is Australia’s most celebrated wine region — around 11,600 hectares of vineyards producing Shiraz, Grenache, Riesling, and Semillon from vines that in many cases date to the 1840s and 1850s, among the oldest continuously producing vines in the world.
+The region’s character is inseparable from the Lutheran heritage of its German and Silesian settlers, who arrived in the 1840s fleeing religious persecution — the stone churches, German place names, and traditional smallgoods (mettwurst, bratwurst) set the Barossa apart from any other Australian wine region.
+Penfolds Grange — the country’s most collectable wine, drawing heavily on Barossa fruit — is made here, alongside Henschke Hill of Grace, from a single vineyard of 160-year-old Eden Valley Shiraz vines.

 What makes Kangaroo Island a world-class wildlife destination?